Objective of Education

 Department of Food and Resource Economics is an academic area of applied economics specialized on the empirical and policy issues regarding food, agriculture, health, resources and the environment.
 The department aims to create knowledge-based value and educate professionals and experts in food and resource economics.

-- 1. The Ph.D. students must take at least two classes among Advanced Microeconomic Analysis (NRD 507), Advanced Macroeconomic Analysis (NRD 508), and Applied Econometrice II (NRD 505) to receive the degree.
+1. Ph.D. students are highly recommended to take such core courses as Advanced Microeconomic Analysis (NRD 507), Advanced Macroeconomic Analysis (NRD 508), and Applied Econometrics II (NRD 505) during the degree program.

-- 9. All teaching assistants and research assistants should act based on the manuals of graduate students, teaching assistant, and research assistant.
+9. All teaching and research assistants must act in accordance with the respective manuals of such rules and requirements.